-Since GL is a command line interface, we cannot navigate it using our mouse.
+Since GL is a command line interface, we can't navigate it by using our mouse to click on folders.
 Instead, we must type in commands to tell it what we want to do.
 The solid green rectangle (or something similar on your machine) is where our cursor is.
 After typing in a command, you must hit enter for the system to know you are done.